OUR EXPERT

 To compare travel insurance plans, look beyond the headline price.
 A cheap quote can become expensive if the deductible is high, the medical limit is low, or the exclusions are strict.

-When you compare travel insurance, check the coverage, cost, claim process, support quality, cancellation rules, and whether the plan fits Spain or Schengen requirements.
+When you compare travel insurance, check the coverage, cost, claim process, support quality, cancellation rules, and whether the plan fits Spain visa requirements.

 Start with your reason for going to Spain before comparing plans